toniseibold/pypsa-de-import/README.md

 - Renewable build out according to the Wind-an-Land, Wind-auf-See and Solarstrategie laws
 - A comprehensive reporting  module that exports Capacity Expansion, Primary/Secondary/Final Energy, CO2 Emissions per Sector, Trade, Investments, ...
 - Plotting functionality to compare different scenarios
+- Electricity Network development until 2030 (and for AC beyond) according to the Netzentwicklungsplan
+- Offshore development until 2030 according to the Offshore Netzentwicklungsplan
+- Hydrogen network development until 2028 according to the Wasserstoffkernnetz.
+PCI / IPCEI projects for later years are included as well.

 ## License